 Should Microsoft customers hire an independent product owner?

-After a little consideration, I being to agree with Dermot that an independent product owner can when the person is trusted by the client, knows the organisation well, and is given some time to ‘bed in’ to the project.
+After a little consideration, Neil begins to agree with Dermot that an independent product owner can when the person is trusted by the client, knows the organisation well, and is given some time to ‘bed in’ to the project.

 Can Microsoft partners send their project managers to a Scrum training course and ask them to become a scrum master on their next project?

 It’s a loaded question for Dermot!
 It’s tough for project managers to become a scrum master on their first Scrum project.
 The project manager won’t have a mentor to help them adopt Scrum.
 This will leave the project manager, the scrum team and the client short-changed.

 Neil partnered with another Microsoft partner organisation, CIBER UK, on his first Scrum project and they provided an experienced scrum master, Paul Fox, to coach the team through their first scrum project.
 Investing in outside help through your first Scrum project was a worthwhile idea.

 Having the get-up-and-go to just try Scrum without any coaching is risky but it can work.
 Nick Doelman is an example of a Dynamics 365 expert whose teams adopted Scrum without hiring an experienced scrum master to coach them through their first Scrum projects.

 What are the characteristics you should look for when hiring an agile coach or scrum master?